 Dr Sally Pezaro is a lecturer in health research, and an editorial board member of the British Journal of Midwifery and the International Journal of Childbirth.
 She is also a member of the Mary Seacole Awards steering group funded by Health Education England and ‘The Academic Midwife’ on Facebook.
 Sally has experience working as a midwife clinically in the United Kingdom, the Gambia and Ethiopia.
 Reflecting on her own experiences, Sally has developed a passion for supporting the psychological wellbeing of health care professionals.
 Throughout her PhD work, Sally secured the case for developing an online intervention, designed to primarily support midwives in work-related psychological distress.
 The overriding vision for Sally’s ongoing research is to secure a psychologically safe professional journey for midwives and excellence in maternity care.
 Her latest work focuses upon improving maternity care for women with hypermobile Ehlers-Danlos syndrome (hEDS) in particular.
 Follow her on Twitter (@SallyPezaro).

+Pete is the founder and CEO of the charity Mummy’s Star, set up in 2013 in memory of his wife Mair, to offer support to women diagnosed with cancer during pregnancy or within 12 months of having a baby.
 He is passionate about ensuring that women are given all the normal choices in pregnancy that they would have without their diagnosis and works with hospitals and cancer centres nationwide to help improve knowledge about this area, sharing case studies and the various examples of good practice that help the families they support on a day to day basis.
 He also works to raise awareness of men’s/father’s mental health, especially in a setting of caring for a sick partner or in loss and to try and break down societal presumptions about fathers.